CBD Frequently Asked Questions

 Is your CBD hemp oil similar to Rick Simpson Hemp Oil?

-Rick Simpson Hemp Oil is actually more a method of extraction than it is a specific product.
-People use the Rick Simpson method with hundreds of different strains of marijuana, so the THC and CBD content of the final oil is always varying greatly, depending on the cannabis the consumers are acquiring.
-Usually what’s used for Rick Simpson oil is a strain with an inferior CBD content (and high THC), because that’s what the vast amount of marijuana is nowadays.
-And because our Hemp (not marijuana) is naturally high in cannabidiol (CBD) the CO2 oil extract consistently has a high amount of CBD and only trace amounts of THC.
+In fact, Rick Simpson Hemp Oil is more a method of extraction than it is a particular product.
+In general, people use the Rick Simpson method with various strains of marijuana, so the THC and CBD content of the final oil is always different.
+Rick Simpson oil uses a plant with a lower CBD content (and higher THC) because that’s what most marijuana is these days.
+Since our Hemp is naturally high in cannabidiol (CBD), the CO2 oil extract consistently produces a product that is high in CBD and very low in THC.

 Will I get ‘high’?

 No, you will not get high.
-Our CBD oils are all made from industrial hemp and our products contain no THC, so there is no psychoactive effect from taking our products.
+Our CBD oils are all made from industrial hemp, and our products contain no THC, so there is no psychoactive effect with our products.

-We source our industrial hemp and CBD extracts from locally operated hemp farms all over Europe, including the countries of Denmark, Germany, Austria, Poland, Switzerland, and others.
-We do not, will not, and have never sourced our hemp from China or India.
+We purchase our industrial hemp and CBD extracts from local hemp farms all over Europe.
+This includes Denmark, Germany, Austria, Poland, Switzerland, and others.
+We do not source our hemp from places like India or China.

-What kind of testing/analysis is performed on your products?
+What kind of testing/analysis do you perform on your products?

 Our testing and analysis are very rigorous.
-In addition to our internal quality assurance system, and we have third party laboratories analyze all of our hemp-CBD extracts and our final products for Cannabinoid Potency, Heavy Metals, Bacterial and Microbial, Mycotoxins (Fungal), and Pesticides.
+In addition to our internal quality assurance team, we also have third-party labs that analyze all of our hemp-CBD extracts and our final products for Cannabinoid Potency, Heavy Metals, Bacterial and Microbial, Mycotoxins (Fungal), and Pesticides.
 We want to create a product that is safe for everyone.

 What is CO2 extraction?
 What’s the difference between subcritical and supercritical CO2 extractions?

-CO2 extraction is an extraction process that uses pressurized carbon dioxide to pull the desired phyto-chemicals (such as CBD) from a plant.
-CO2 at certain temperatures and pressures acts like a solvent, without the dangers of actually being one.
-It is the most expensive extraction method, and is widely considered the most effective and safest plant extraction method in the world.
+CO2 extraction is a process that uses pressurized carbon dioxide to extract phytochemicals (such as CBD) from a plant.
+At certain temperatures, CO2 acts as a solvent, without the dangers of actually being one.
+Although it is the most expensive extraction method, it is widely considered the most efficient plant extraction method in the world.

-Many hemp companies emphasize their supercritical CO2 extractions, but that’s actually only one (and perhaps an inferior) method of using a CO2 extraction machine.
-There are also subcritical CO2 extractions, and ‘mid-critical’, a general range between subcritical and supercritical.
-Subcritical (low temp, low pressure) CO2 extractions take more time and produce smaller yields than supercritical, but they retain the essential oils, terpenes, and other sensitive chemicals within the plant.
-Supercritical, on the other hand, is a high pressure and high temperature process that damages most terpenes and heat sensitive chemicals, but can extract much larger molecules such as lipids (omega 3 and 6), chlorophyll, and waxes.
-A truly full-spectrum CO2 extract includes first performing a subcritical extraction, separating the extracted oil, and then extracting the same plant material using supercritical pressure, and then homogenizing both oil extracts into one.
-In the essential oil industry, an extract made using this specific process is referred to as a CO2 Total.
+Supercritical, on the other hand, is a high pressure and high- temperature process that damages most terpenes and heat sensitive chemicals.
+However, this process can extract much larger molecules such as lipids (omega 3 and 6), chlorophyll, and waxes.
+A truly full-spectrum CO2 extract involves performing a subcritical extraction, separating the extracted oil, and then removing the same plant material using supercritical pressure, and then homogenizing both oil extracts into one.

 Where can I buy CBDfx?